JuliaIO/JSON.jl/README.md

 package](https://github.com/JuliaLang/DataStructures.jl) is
 installed), you can pass `dicttype=DataStructures.OrderedDict` to maintain the insertion order of the items in the object.

+The `inttype` argument controls how integers are parsed.
+If a number in a JSON file is recognized to be an integer, it is parsed as one; otherwise it is parsed as a `Float64`.
+The `inttype` defaults to `Int64`, but, for example, if you know that your integer numbers are all small and want to save space, you can pass `inttype=Int32`.
+Alternatively, if your JSON input has integers which are too large for Int64, you can pass `inttype=Int128` or `inttype=BigInt`.  `inttype` can be any subtype of `Real`.

 ```julia
 JSON.lower(p::Point2D) = [p.x, p.y]